anaraven/best-practices/slides/best-practices.md

 ## Advantages of LaTeX
 + Write first, compile later

 + Do not waste time playing with fonts

 + Good journals accept LaTeX submissions
 (they also accept Microsoft Word format)

 ## LaTeX files are _text files_
 + Independent of any provider

 + Use your favorite text editor (VScode?)

 + Version control friendly (GitHub?)

 + Can probably be read 20 years from now

-(we cannot say the same about Microsoft Word)
+We cannot say the same about Microsoft Word

 ## According to the author of LaTeX
 > "[LaTeX] It's easy to use---if you're one of the 2% of the population who thinks logically and can read an instruction